 A full Moon on Halloween only occurs roughly once every 19 years (known as the Metonic cycle).
 If the full Moons are calculated using Greenwich Mean Time, that translates to approximately 3-4 times per century.
 So maybe the phrase “once in a Blue Moon” really belongs to a full Moon on Halloween!

-This year, in 2018, the October full Moon occurred on the 24th, meaning that by the 31st, the Moon will be in its last quarter phase, so it will appear as a half Moon in the sky.
-Witches on broomsticks and vampire bats fluttering past a half Moon only seem… well, half as scary.
+In 2018, the October full Moon occurred on the 24th, meaning that by the 31st, the Moon was in its last quarter phase, so it appeared as a half Moon in the sky.
+Witches on broomsticks and vampire bats fluttering past a half Moon only seems… well, half as scary.

 When’s The Next Halloween Full Moon?